-BiographyMax H. Bazerman is Jesse Isidor Straus Professor of Business Administration at the Harvard Business School and the Co-Chair of the Behavioral Insights Group at the Harvard Kennedy School.
+BiographyMax H. Bazerman is Jesse Isidor Straus Professor of Business Administration at the Harvard Business School.

 Max's research focuses on decision making, negotiation, and ethics.
 He is the author, co-author, or co-editor of twenty books (including The Power of Noticing, Simon and Schuster, 2014; and Blind Spots [with Ann Tenbrunsel], Princeton University Press, 2011) and over 200 research articles and chapters.